fluxcd/go-git-providers/README.md

 - GITLAB_TOKEN: A GitLab token with `api` scope.
 - TEST_VERBOSE: Set to '-v' to emit test output for debugging purposes
 - CLEANUP_ALL: Set to delete all test repos after testing.
+- TEST_PATTERN: Use to run only matching testsm i.e. `./stash` for stash provider tests only.
+- TEST_STOP_ON_ERROR: Set to `-failfast` to stop on first test failure, currently ineffective due to go test bug.
+- HTTP_CLIENT_DEBUG: Set to `true` to emitt http requests and responses, will expose credentials.
+- STASH_TEST_REPO_NAME: The name of an existing repository in the `GIT_PROVIDER_ORGANIZATION` project.
+- STASH_TEST_TEAM_NAME: An existing group.
+- STASH_TOKEN: A Stash token.
+- STASH_DOMAIN: Domain name of the stash server.

 ## Maintainers